 Credit Cards with Virtual Numbers

 While not all credit card companies are currently offering virtual credit card numbers for all their credit card types, some do.
-Right now, Citibank and Bank of America both offer this service to certain cardholders.
+Right now, Citibank offers this service to certain cardholders.
 I carry the Citi® Double Cash Card, and it offers virtual account numbers:

 How to Get a Temporary Credit Card Number